 However, there are certain places in Peru where it is possible to observe the majestic flight of the condor.
 One of them is the Mirador Cruz del Cóndor, located 4,160 meters above sea level, in the Colca Valley, in the Arequipa region.

 In Cusco, the most frequent place for the sighting of condors is the Mirador de Chonta.
 This is also known as the Sanctuary of the Condors.
 It is located at more than 3,400 meters altitude.
 It is one of the best known viewpoints and many tourists travel to the area just to see these incredible birds.
 The best of all is the beautiful high Andean landscape that can be appreciated when arriving at the viewpoint.

 Other regions where it is possible to appreciate the flight of the condor are Amazonas, Ayacucho, Apurímac, Cajamarca, Huancavelica, Moquegua, Tacna and Puno.

-The Andean condor faces various threats: as it is a bird with a low population by nature, with very wide ranges of action and low reproductive rates, the viability of its populations is a real concern.
-Their sporadic attacks on domestic livestock have contributed to a poor image and consequently there have been cases of illegal carrion poisoning and lead contamination from hunting.
-This, added to its unregulated use for handicrafts and bullfights during the Yawar Fiesta, in addition to the effects that are seen by climate change, aggravate their situation.
+The Andean condor faces various threats: as it is a bird with a low population by nature, with very wide ranges of action and low reproductive rates, the viability of its population is a real concern.
+Their sporadic attacks on domestic livestock have contributed to a poor image and consequently, there have been cases of illegal carrion poisoning and lead contamination from hunting.
+This, added to its unregulated use for handicrafts and bullfights during the Yawar Fiesta, in addition to the effects that are seen by climate change, aggravates their situation.